declare-lab/flacuna/README.md

 To use Flacuna as a chatbot or writing assistant, we recommend you use the following template:

 ```
 A chat between a curious user and an artificial intelligence assistant.
 The assistant gives helpful, detailed, and polite answers to the user's questions.
-USER: {definition of the task}./n/n
+USER: {definition of the task}.\n\n
-{question}/n
+{question}\n
 Output: ASSISTANT:

 ```